David Myatt: Occultism

-Alleged influence on David Copeland
+Paramilitary neo-Nazi activity

+Myatt reappeared on the neo-Nazi scene in the early 1990s, becoming involved with paramilitary and neo-Nazi organisations such as Column 88 and Combat 18.
+Myatt was the founder and first leader of the National Socialist Movement in the late 1990s.
+According to the BBC's Panorama, in 1998 when Myatt was leader of the NSM, he called for "the creation of racial terror with bombs".
+He was identified by The Observer, as the "ideological heavyweight" behind Combat 18.
+Michael writes that Myatt took over the leadership of Combat 18 in 1998, when Charlie Sargent, the previous leader, was jailed for murder.
+Under his Tedder pseudonym, he wrote several articles for the neo-Nazi magazines Liberty Bell and Spearhead in this period.

+Myatt founded the neo-Nazi Reichsfolk group in 1996.
+The Reichsfolk organization "aimed to create a new Aryan elite, The Legion of Adolf Hitler, and so prepare the way for a golden age in place of 'the disgusting, decadent present with its dishonourable values and dis-honourable weak individuals'".
+It promoted what Myatt called "Ethical National-Socialism", a supposedly non-racist and Darwinist system.

-In November 1997, Myatt allegedly posted a racist and anti-Semitic pamphlet he had written called Practical Guide to Aryan Revolution on a website based in British Columbia, Canada by Bernard Klatt.
+In November 1997, Myatt posted a racist and anti-Semitic pamphlet he had written called Practical Guide to Aryan Revolution on a website based in British Columbia, Canada by Bernard Klatt.
 The pamphlet included chapter titles such as "Assassination", "Terror Bombing", and "Racial War".
 According to Michael Whine of the Board of Deputies of British Jews, "[t]he contents provided a detailed step-by-step guide for terrorist insurrection with advice on assassination targets, rationale for bombing and sabotage campaigns, and rules of engagement."

 In February 1998, detectives from S012 Scotland Yard raided Myatt's home in Worcestershire and removed his computers and files.
 He was arrested on suspicion of incitement to murder and incitement to racial hatred.
 The case later dropped, after a three-year investigation, because the evidence supplied by the Canadian authorities was not enough to secure a conviction.

-In 1999, a copy of the Practical Guide to Aryan Revolution pamphlet was discovered by police in the flat of David Copeland, the London nailbomber - who was also a member of Myatt's National Socialist Movement - which allegedly influenced him to plant homemade bombs targeting immigrants in Brixton, Brick Lane, and inside the Admiral Duncan pub on Old Compton Street in London, frequented by the black, Asian, and gay communities respectively.
-Friends John Light, Nick Moore, and Andrea Dykes and her unborn child died in the Admiral Duncan pub.
-Copeland told police he had been trying to spark a "racial war."

-Following the conviction of Copeland for murder on 30 June 2000, after a trial at the Old Bailey, one newspaper wrote of Myatt: "This is the man who shaped mind of a bomber; Cycling the lanes around Malvern, the mentor who drove David Copeland to kill [...]
-Riding a bicycle around his Worcestershire home town sporting a wizard-like beard and quirky dress-sense, the former monk could easily pass as a country eccentric or off-beat intellectual.
-But behind David Myatt's studious exterior lies a more sinister character that has been at the forefront of extreme right-wing ideology in Britain since the mid-1960s."

-According to the BBC's Panorama, in 1998 when Myatt was leader of the NSM, he called for "the creation of racial terror with bombs".
-Myatt is also quoted by Searchlight as having stated that "[t]he primary duty of all National Socialists is to change the world.
-National Socialism means revolution: the overthrow of the existing System and its replacement with a National-Socialist society.
-Revolution means struggle: it means war.
-It means certain tactics have to be employed, and a great revolutionary movement organised which is primarily composed of those prepared to fight, prepared to get their hands dirty and perhaps spill some blood".
+The same year, Searchlight magazine released an expose of Myatt which claimed he was Anton Long, the first time this had been made public.
+They issued an article declaring him "the most dangerous Nazi in Britain".
+Other neo-Nazis affiliated with Myatt's non-occult endeavors took the reveal of Myatt as Long badly, and it caused disorder within the movements affiliated with him.